Emergency Medical Services

 The Emergency Medical Services (EMS) Program is designed to prepare students for career opportunities in pre-hospital emergency care, such as ambulance, fire department, search and rescue, law enforcement, and volunteer service.
 Pre-hospital emergency care involves a wide scope of activities such as recognition and management of patients with heart disease, trauma, burns, poisoning, alcohol and drug abuse, childbirth, acute psychiatric disorders, and other medical emergencies.
 Curricula for all EMS courses are based on the National Standard Curriculum.

-The EMS Program is accredited through the Joint Review Committee on Education Programs for EMT-Paramedic, which can be contacted at:
+The EMS Program is accredited through the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+CAAHEP can be contacted at:

 & BIOL 2325